akka/akka/akka-docs/scala/remoting.rst

 As you can see in the example above there are four things you need to add to get started:

 * Change provider from ``akka.actor.LocalActorRefProvider`` to ``akka.remote.RemoteActorRefProvider``
-* Add host name - the machine you want to run the actor system on
+* Add host name - the machine you want to run the actor system on; this host name is exactly what is passed to remote systems in order to identify this system and consequently used for connecting back to this system if need be, hence set it to a reachable IP address or resolvable name in case you want to communicate across the network.
-* Add port number - the port the actor system should listen on
+* Add port number - the port the actor system should listen on, set to 0 to have it chosen automatically

 The example above only illustrates the bare minimum of properties you have to add to enable remoting.
 There are lots of more properties that are related to remoting in Akka.
 We refer to the following